-The Philosophy Department is pleased with the results in our third year of formal assessment.
+The Philosophy Department is pleased with the results in our fifth year of formal assessment.

-All three of our seniors (100%) were assessed in the "green" for their oral defense of their senior thesis.
+All of our seniors (100%) were assessed in the "green" for their oral defense of their senior thesis.
 The data reveals consistently high performance by our majors and is evidence that the philosophy program is strong.
-The data we have collected over the past three years reveals a consistency in the oral competencies of our students.
+The data we have collected over the past four years reveals a consistency in the oral competencies of our students.
 We attribute this primarily to the intensely discussion-driven format of our courses, a format that encourage and rewards student engagement and student contributions.
 Given our emphasis on this pedagogical style, it is not a surprise that our majors are adept at communicating their views orally.
 They essentially receive the opportunity to engage in oral communication each and every class meeting!

-All three of the seniors (100%) were assessed in the "green" for their written senior thesis.
+All of our seniors (100%) were assessed in the "green" for their written thesis.
 The data reveals consistently high performance by our majors and is evidence that the philosophy program is strong.
+We are confident that student learning in the philosophy major is strong.

-Given these results and the fact that this is our third year of data collection for formal assessment purposes, we do not anticipate making any changes in our program as a result of our assessment review.
+Given these results and the fact that this is our fifth year of data collection for formal assessment purposes, we do not anticipate making any changes in our program as a result of our assessment review.
 We are extremely pleased with the performance of our students and we continue to believe that our program facilitates the intellectual growth and development of the critical thinking skills that are essential to delivering on "the promise of education."
 The high quality work produced by our students is compelling evidence in support of this claim.